d0rich/th2-docs/content/getting-started/install-demo/set-up-cluster/_index.md

 chapter: false
 ---

-At the end of this step your environment schema will be like in diagram below.
+At the end of this step, your environment schema is expected to be like in the diagram below.

 ![](images/Demo-cluster-components-3-set-up-cluster.drawio.png)

 ## Step 1.
 Create namespaces

-Create namespaces for monitoring and th2 serving tools
+Create namespaces for monitoring and th2 service tools.

 ```shell
 kubectl create namespace monitoring